Honey Balsamic Vinaigrette—Favorite Dressing 5 Ways

 Nutritional information is provided as a courtesy and is merely an approximation.
 Optional ingredients are not included and when there is an alternative, the primary ingredient is typically used.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts since they have been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.

-I look forward to seeing what you think of this dressing!
+I look forward to hearing what you think of this dressing!

 Do you have a favorite salad dressing to share?